 While the glue was curing, I started assembling the main gun since work inside the turret is rapidly approaching.
 A part of me really appreciated the very fine molding of very small parts that inhabit this kit’s box.
 A part of me wonders why the aerial intercourse a sub-assembly that could make do with three or four component parts needs TEN OR TWELVE component parts!
 Really…too much of a good thing is more annoying than merely “too much.”
 An example of this is the main gun (though it is far from the only example in this kit).
 This thing is comprised of twenty-three separate pieces (it would have been twenty-four if I’d used the gimmicky recoil spring that allows the barrel to move backwards in the receiver).
 I neglected to take a photo of all the parts laid out; here it is with construction already started:

 If having twenty-three parts to this gun wasn’t enough pleasure (spits), there are no location marks or pins.
 None.
 Sherlock Holmes, Hercuile Peroit, Travis McGee, and my mother would have been impressed by my investigative efforts to get (what I hope is) a reasonably accurate representation of the T13E1/M5 gun (the two rings cast around the barrel show this, correctly, to be the 75mm tube from the ground attack variant of the B-25 it was taken from).
 I was impressed that Bronco also molded in rifling in the muzzle (sorry but this was the best photo I could take of that given the light and the autofocus’ unwillingness to focus where I wanted it to focus):

-Masking and painting this thing will probably drive me to drink (so I guess it’s not all bad…)
+Masking and painting this thing will probably drive me to drink (something to look forward to…while I can still see).

 I used a piece of aluminum to make the stowage bracket, and although pleased with my efforts, I realized later that where I have the bracket is too high.
 It should be centered on the rear of the recoil guard and later I moved it down to a less incorrect location: